johnnymadigan/stonk-machine/docs/detailed-design-doc.md

 - [NetworkConnection](#public-class-networkconnection)
 - [ReconcileTrades](#public-class-reconciletrades)

-The DBConnection class is used to initialise and create a static instance of a connection to the database specified during setup.
+The DBConnection class initialises and creates a static instance of a connection to the database specified during setup.

-The NetworkConnection class is used as the main point of connection to the database.
+The NetworkConnection class is the main point of connection to the database.
 This class implements the methods outlined in the DatabaseSource interface.
 The SQL commands used to add, remove and update database entries are all stored and created in this class.